 It’s now one of the first things I do when making camp.
 I like to get the bear bag all set up ready before it’s too dark to find a suitable tree.

 And that brings me to the purpose of this post.
 Having found a tree and got the line all set up, there is another challenge.
 And that is finding the tree and line again in the dark.
 After one night stumbling around in the dark in Piney Creek Wilderness I started hoisting an empty white bag up to mark the spot.
 It made it easier, but it was still surprisingly difficult to find the bag in the dark.
 Then we discovered reflective line.
-Reflective line has a highly reflective strip woven into it.
+Reflective line has one or more highly reflective strips woven into it.
 In normal light, the reflective strip just looks grey, but shine a flashlight on it at the right angle and it lights up like fireworks.

 Tip.
 To make it light up the light source needs to be lined up with your eyes, so a headlamp works well, and so does holding the flashlight on a level with your eyes